-Score Box 3.5: Stock and Monitoring of Expenditure Payment Arrears corresponding fiscal year) and any recent change in the 63.9% from its level at the end of FY 2013.
-2014 Availability of data for monitoring the stock of expenditure payment arrears Notes to the financial statements include detailed schedule of accounts payable, usually invoices for small purchases made after formal closure of the books at yearend; the district pays off the invoices immediately at the beginning of the new year.
-A A: Reliable and complete data on the stock of arrears is generated through routine procedures at least at the end of each fiscal year (and includes an age profile).
-Score (Method ME) A
+Score Box 3.5: Stock and Monitoring of Expenditure Payment Arrears Current Assessment (2015) 2010 Explanation Dimensions Evidence Used Score Framework Requirement Information Source Score of Change since 2010 Stock of Expenditure Payment Arrears (as a percentage of actual total expenditure for the corresponding fiscal year) and any recent change in the Accounts payable was 0.2% of aggregate expenditure in FY 2014, an increase of 18.6 percent over the preceding year's level.
+A A The stock of arrears is low (i.e. is below 2% of total expenditure) Audited Availability of data for monitoring the stock of expenditure payment arrears Notes to the financial statements include detailed schedule of accounts payable, usually invoices for small purchases made after formal closure of the books at yearend; the district pays off the invoices immediately at the beginning of the new year.
+A A: Reliable and complete data on the stock of arrears is generated through routine procedures at least at the end of each fiscal year (and includes an age profile). financial statements / audit reports - FY 2012 - FY 2014 NA Dimension not assessed in 2010 Score (Method M1) A -

-3.31 Stock of Expenditure Payment Arrears (as a percentage of actual total expenditure for the corresponding fiscal year) and any recent change in the stock - the Organic Law on State Finances and Property regulates expenditure commitments and payments, and the IFMIS helps to enforce.
+Stock of Expenditure Payment Arrears (as a percentage of actual total expenditure for the corresponding fiscal year) and any recent change in the stock

+3.26 The Organic Law on State Finances and Property regulates expenditure commitments and payments, which the IFMIS helps to enforce.
 Generally, the OBL disallows payments not backed with prior commitment (Art.
-47); it requires budget entities to make commitment based on approved the quarterly or monthly expenditure plan (Art.
+47); it requires budget entities to make commitment based on the approved quarterly or monthly expenditure plan (Art.
 43), prepared based on the approved budget (Art.
 42).
 The cutoff date for expenditure commitments is May 15, but payment for committed expenditure may continue to the end of the fiscal year on June 30 (Art.
 48).
 In addition, the CBM must ensure the sufficiency of bank balances before authorizing payment (Art.
 61), although this rule does not really prevent the creation of payment arrears, since the arrears would have occurred at the time of authorizing or failing to authorize payments.
 The IFMIS gives effect to these rules, because it embeds financial policies to secure adherence.
-Thus, the IFMIS limits expenditure plans to the approved budget, commitments to approved expenditure plans, and payments to commitments and cash availability.
-The IFMIS automatically disallows override of these limits, except with due authority of the Minister as provided by the OBL.